Delegated Classification: Budget-Optimal Contract Design

-\paragraph{All or nothing.} Theorem~\ref{thm:contract-test-equiv} immediately implies that the following characterization of the optimal contract for the binary-action case (\Cref{pro:opt-for-2-actions}) is equivalent to the well-known Neyman-Pearson lemma characterizing the most powerful hypothesis test (\Cref{lem:Neyman-Pearson}).
-To state these two results, let $\TV{f_2}{f_1}$ denote the \emph{total variation distance} between $f_2$ and $f_1$, namely $\tfrac{1}{2}\sum_{j=0}^{m}\Abs{f_{2,j}-f_{1,j}}$.
+The proof (\Cref{subsubsec:equivalence_to_neyman_pearson}) is by a non-linear variable transformation to the MIN-BUDGET LP. \Cref{thm:contract-test-equiv} implies that the optimal contract for the binary-action case (\Cref{pro:opt-for-2-actions}) is equivalent to the well-known Neyman-Pearson lemma characterizing the most powerful hypothesis test: